Greek landing at Smyrna: The Greek landing

 On the afternoon of May 11, 1919, the Commander of the 1st Infantry Division of the Hellenic Army, positioned in Kavala, Colonel Nikolaos Zafeiriou, received orders for the operation.
 The next morning, the landing force, consisting of 13,000 soldiers, as well as auxiliary personnel, 14 transport ships and escorted by 3 British and 4 Greek destroyers, headed to Smyrna.
 Zafeiriou's order to his soldiers, who learned about their destination only after the departure, was the following:

 On May 14, 1919, the Greek mission in Smyrna read a statement announcing that Greek troops would be arriving the next day in the city.
-Smith reports that this news was "received with great emotion" by the Greek population of the city while thousands of Turkish residents gathered in the hill that night lighting fires and beating drums in protest.The night before the landing all the Turks staying as lodgers in the Greek Quarters of the 1st and the 2nd Cordon were massacred along with their families.
-For that reason none of the Turks dared to uproach the Greek quarter in the morning.
-Therefore the accountants started giving all the 3 montly payments to the soldiers and the officers to prevent money being stolen by the Greeks.
+Smith reports that this news was "received with great emotion" by the Greek population of the city while thousands of Turkish residents gathered in the hill that night lighting fires and beating drums in protest.
+The night before the landing, all the Turks staying as lodgers in the Greek Quarters of the 1st and the 2nd Cordon were massacred, along with their families.
+For that reason none of the Turks dared to approach the Greek quarter in the morning.
+Therefore the accountants started giving all the 3 monthly payments to the soldiers and the officers to prevent money being stolen by the Greeks.
 Later, translations of proclamations issued by the Turks during this occasion, showed that the intention was not purely pacific resistance.
 The same night, several hundred prisoners, mostly Turks, were released from a prison, with the complicity of the Ottoman authorities and Italian major in charge of the prison.
-Some of them armed purchased arms from a depot near the barracks.
+Some of them armed themselves with purchased arms from a depot near the barracks.